SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_BPXRF.md

 ## Usage

 The Evertz BPXRF connector displays information about the two kinds of supported cards.
 For each detected card, a child element will be created under the main element.
 The connector contains 6 pages.
 The first 3 pages monitor the 7703PA card.
-The remaining 3 pages monitor the 7703BPX driver.
+The remaining 3 pages monitor the 7703BPX connector.

 ### General PA